software-patterns/workshop/projects/software-quality/0000-introduction.md

 for the more technical parts of the book by explaining how I visualize the structure of code and manipulate it in my mind.
-These habits of thought are, as far as I can tell, essential for creating the type of quality described in the first section.
+These habits of thought are, as far as I can tell, essential for creating the patterns described in the third section.

 You can use the third section, **Shaping Patterns**, to guide your process of writing code.
 The intention is not